List of The Inbetweeners characters: Lauren Harris

 Lauren Harris is a Northern Irish girl who joins the school in "The Field Trip".
-Will sits next to her on the coach to Swanage, where he confuses her with his impression of the Star Wars character, Yoda, which she assumes is a social impairment.
+Will sits next to her on the coach to Swanage, where he confuses her "for about an hour" with his impression of the Star Wars character, Yoda, which she assumes is a social impairment.
 She hangs out with the group for the duration of the trip, with both Will and Simon attracted to her.
 To Will's frustration, she quickly becomes attracted to Simon and has no interest in him, leading Will to the extent of sabotaging Simon's date with her.
 Having become stranded in the harbour and called the coastguard, Will angrily swears at her when she distracts him.
-After the trip to Swanage, Will states in the closing narration that she has moved again (despite only just joining the school) and is never seen again by the boys.
+After the trip to Swanage, Will states in the closing narration that Lauren has moved again (despite only just joining the school); she is never seen again by the boys.